odnr93/routilux/docs/source/user_guide/flows.rst

 Concurrent Execution
 --------------------

-FlowForge supports concurrent execution of routines using thread pools.
+Routilux supports concurrent execution of routines using thread pools.
 This is especially useful for I/O-bound operations where multiple routines can execute in parallel.

 Creating a Concurrent Flow
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~